 WAN Selection Arrangements

-Notwithstanding any other provision of this Code, the WAN Selection Arrangements applicable to VWCHs that are initially made available pursuant to Clauses 4.1 and 7.1 of this Appendix AZ shall be the document of that name published on the DCC’s website with a version number of 1.0 and dated 12/09/2025.
+Notwithstanding any other provision of this Code, the WAN Selection Arrangements applicable to VWCHs that are initially made available pursuant to Clauses 4.1 and 7.1 of this Appendix AZ shall be the document of that name published on the DCC’s website with a version number of 1.0 and dated 12/09/2025 (subject to Clause 5.2).

-When a VWCH referred to in Clause 5.1 above is upgraded to meet the requirements of CHTS v1.7 (or later) the latest version of WAN Selection Arrangements (being a document of that name published on the DCC Website with a version number of 2.0 or later) shall apply to those VWCHs and shall also apply to any other VWCHs made available by the DCC.
+When a VWCH referred to in Clause 5.1 is upgraded to meet the requirements of CHTS v1.7 (or later), the latest version of the WAN Selection Arrangements shall apply to those VWCHs.

 Any changes to any version of the WAN Selection Arrangements must be approved by the Secretary of State.